Saturday, June 13, 2026

 Martha Ann's maiden name is Little

-The 1882 civil court document concerns the estate of Martha A. Wilson, who married James Wilson in Tennessee and moved with him to Collin County, Texas in 1845.
+The 1882 civil court document concerns the estate of Martha A. Little Wilson, who married James Wilson in Tennessee and moved with him to Collin County, Texas in 1845.
 Martha died without a will in August 1873.
 The record, dated January 1882, involves family members—Mary C Helms, Elizabeth Roberts, and W. B. Wilson—who are heirs of James and Martha residing in Collin County.
 The dispute centers on property acquired by James and Martha Wilson during their marriage.

 1882 Collin, Texas Civil Case Papers